Miser

-A miser /ˈmaɪzər/ is a person who is reluctant to spend money, sometimes to the point of forgoing even basic comforts and some necessities, in order to hoard money or other possessions.
+A miser /ˈmaɪzər/, or scrooge, is a person who is reluctant to spend money, sometimes to the point of forgoing even basic comforts and some necessities, in order to hoard money or other possessions.
 Although the word is sometimes used loosely to characterise anyone who is mean with their money, if such behaviour is not accompanied by taking delight in what is saved, it is not properly miserly.

-Misers as a type have been a perennial object of popular fascination and a fruitful source for writers and artists in many cultures.
+Misers have been a perennial object of popular fascination and a source for writers and artists in many cultures.

 Accounting for misers

 One attempt to account for miserly behaviour was Sigmund Freud's theory of anal retentiveness, attributing the development of miserly behaviour to toilet training in childhood, although this explanation is not accepted by modern evidence-based psychology.

 In the Christian West the attitude to those whose interest centred on gathering money has been coloured by the teachings of the Church.
 From its point of view, both the miser and the usurer were guilty of the cardinal sin of avarice and shared behaviours.
 According to the parable of the Elm and the Vine in the quasi-Biblical Shepherd of Hermas, the rich and the poor should be in a relationship of mutual support.
 Those with wealth are in need of the prayers of the poor for their salvation and can only earn them by acts of charity.
 A typical late example of Christian doctrine on the subject is the Reverend Erskine Neale's The Riches that Bring No Sorrow (1852), a moralising work based on a succession of biographies contrasting philanthropists and misers.